arcade-group/Handbook/engineering-principles.md

 When hitting a roadblock or an apparent dead end – for example, when it appears that a certain managed service or library isn’t able to do something – draw a distinction between when you’ve definitively determined that something is not supported, vs. when you’ve exhausted ideas that you’ve come up with but have not definitively proven it isn’t possible.

-In other words: **‘Absence of evidence’ is not ‘evidence of absence.’** False determinations of impossibilities are extremely costly to us, particularly because the false determination in one corner of Arcade spreads to all of Arcade.
+In other words: **‘Absence of evidence’ is not ‘evidence of absence.’** False determinations of impossibilities are extremely costly to us, particularly because the false determination in one corner of Stedi spreads to all of Stedi.

 Something is definitive when you can provide a link to source documentation confirming that it isn’t possible.
 * Acceptable: “A Lambda can’t run for more than 15 minutes – see documentation: Function timeout – 900 seconds (15 minutes).”